Ion Mihai Pacepa

-Ion Mihai Pacepa ([iˈon miˈhaj paˈt͡ʃepa]; 28 October 1928 – 14 February 2021) was a Romanian two-star general in the Securitate, the secret police of the Socialist Republic of Romania, who defected to the United States in July 1978 following President Jimmy Carter's approval of his request for political asylum.
+Ion Mihai Pacepa ([iˈon miˈhaj paˈt͡ʃepa]; 28 October 1928 – 14 February 2021) was a Romanian lieutenant general in the Securitate, the secret police of the Socialist Republic of Romania, who defected to the United States in July 1978 following President Jimmy Carter's approval of his request for political asylum.
 He was the highest-ranking defector from the former Eastern Bloc, and wrote books and articles on the inner workings of communist intelligence services.
-His best known works are the books Disinformation and Red Horizons.
+His best-known works are the books Disinformation and Red Horizons.

 At the time of his defection, Pacepa simultaneously had the rank of advisor to President Nicolae Ceaușescu, acting chief of his foreign intelligence service, and a parliamentary undersecretary at Romania's Ministry of Interior.

-Subsequently, he worked with the American Central Intelligence Agency (CIA) in operations against the former Eastern Bloc.
+Subsequently, he worked with the American Central Intelligence Agency (CIA) to bring down communism for more than 10 years.
 The CIA described his cooperation as "an important and unique contribution to the United States".

 Activity in Romanian intelligence

-Ion Mihai Pacepa's father (born in 1893) was raised in Gyulafehérvár (today Alba Iulia, Romania), in the Transylvania region of Austria-Hungary, where he worked in his father's small kitchenware factory.
+Ion Mihai Pacepa's father (born in 1893) was raised in Alba Iulia, in the Transylvania region in the north west of Romania, where he worked in his father's small kitchenware factory.
 On 1 December 1918, Transylvania united with Romania, and in 1920, Pacepa's father moved to Bucharest and worked for the local branch of the American car company General Motors.

 Born in Bucharest in 1928, Ion Mihai Pacepa studied industrial chemistry at the Politehnica University of Bucharest between 1947 and 1951, but just months before graduation, he was drafted by the Securitate and gained his engineering degree only four years later.
 He was assigned to the Directorate of Counter-sabotage of the Securitate.
 In 1955, he was transferred to the Directorate of Foreign Intelligence.

 In 1957, Pacepa was appointed head of the Romanian intelligence station in Frankfurt, West Germany, where he served for two years.
 In October 1959, Minister of the Interior Alexandru Drăghici appointed him as head of Romania's new industrial espionage department, the S&T (short for Știință și Tehnologie, meaning "science and technology" in Romanian) of Directorate I. He was the head of Romanian industrial espionage, which he managed until he defected in 1978.
 Pacepa claimed he was involved with the establishment of Romania's automobile industry, and with the development of its microelectronic, polymer, and antibiotic industries.

 From 1972 to 1978, Pacepa was also President Nicolae Ceaușescu's adviser for industrial and technological development and the deputy chief of the Romanian foreign intelligence service.